dmcgre203/OpenCoDa/README.md

 # OpenCoDa

-# Code for running regression tool on local Shiny Server
+This code can be run within RStudio by users wishing to use the regression tool on a local Shiny Server.

-Brief Guidance on using Linear Regression Tool
+# Brief Guidance on using Linear Regression Tool

 DATA UPLOAD